epsilon-phase/RicochetRobotsSolving/README.txt

-ESTIMATE OF # OF HOURS SPENT ON THIS ASSIGNMENT:  < insert # hours >
+ESTIMATE OF # OF HOURS SPENT ON THIS ASSIGNMENT: 20